Ryan Mueller: Philadelphia Eagles

-It was announced that he was signed by the Eagles on April 1, 2016, as a fullback, which he played in high school and occasionally in college.
+On April 1, 2016, Mueller signed a two-year contract with the Philadelphia Eagles as a fullback, where he played in high school and occasionally in college.
+Mueller was released on May 3, 2016.

 Hamilton Tiger-Cats

 Mueller signed with the Hamilton Tiger-Cats of the Canadian Football League on April 17, 2017.
 He was released during final roster cuts on June 18, but was re-signed to the team's practice roster on August 14.
 He was promoted to the active roster on October 5, but was moved back down to the practice roster on October 31.
 He was signed to a future contract on November 4.
 He was transferred to the retired list on April 26, 2018.
 After the 2018 season, he was removed from the retired list on February 20, 2019, when his contract expired.

 New York Guardians

-In October 2019, Mueller was drafted by the New York Guardians in the open phase of the 2020 XFL Draft.
-He had his contract terminated when the league suspended operations on April 10, 2020.
-He was credited with the Defensive Play of the Year after batting a pass up into the air and then catching it, breaking two tackle attempts, and returning it 33 yards for a touchdown.
+On October 16, 2019, Mueller was drafted by the New York Guardians in the open phase of the 2020 XFL draft.
+He was credited with the Defensive Play of the Year after batting a pass up into the air and then catching it, breaking two tackle attempts, and returning it 33 yards for a touchdown in a team win vs the Dallas Renegades 30-12 on March 7, 2020.
+Mueller had his contract terminated when the league suspended operations on April 10, 2020.